-Masters of Hospitality Management Programs near Atlanta
+Masters in Hospitality Management Programs in Atlanta

 If you have a desire to work in a leadership capacity within the hospitality industry, a Masters in Hospitality Management Program may prepare you for a variety of potential careers in this broad field.
 Hospitality Management encompasses many different industries and businesses, and the growing trend is to favor candidates with formal and relevant education.
-For upper level management positions, extensive job training and work experience are often required.
-These are only a few of the factors that might motivate you to pursue a Hospitality Management Masters Degree!

 Admissions standards vary among Masters in Hospitality programs, degree levels and schools.
 However, all those interested in earning a master’s degree must have a bachelor’s degree while applicants seeking a doctoral degree must possess a master’s degree in hospitality or in a related field of study.
 While some schools prefer that your undergrad degree be in hospitality management or business, others do not have this specification.
-Most schools look for experience in the field of hospitality management and certain preparatory coursework.
-As such, applicants from a non-business background should check programs of interest for specific requirements to see what particular prerequisites may be needed.
-Prerequisites may include courses in areas such as business, economics, accounting, and statistics.

 Schools often require prospective masters students to submit resumes and, in some cases, documentation of any managerial experience they have in the industry.
 Recommendation letters, graduate test scores and personal statements might be required as well.
 Many programs also include an internship and thesis.
 Some schools, however, offer a non-thesis option.